Skip to main content

 Concerns about lead and partial lead service line replacements

-New national research on lead in drinking water has raised concerns within DNR regarding the potential for increased lead levels when partial LSL replacement occurs.
-The Department is advising that municipalities replace lead service lines in their entirety – partially replacing lead service lines can increase lead levels in homes.
-Visit the DNR Drinking Water & Groundwater Bureau's Drinking Water & Lead Web page for more information on lead in drinking water.
+National research on lead in drinking water has raised concerns within DNR regarding the potential for increased lead levels when partial lead service line (LSL) replacement occurs.
+The DNR is advising that municipalities replace LSLs in their entirety – partially replacing LSLs can increase lead levels in homes.

-Infographic of meter, service line, curb stop, service line, and water main.
-The private property owner is responsible for the service line from the curb stop to the home (this includes all plumbing except for the water meter inside the property).
-The municipality is responsible for the service line from the water main to the curb stop.
+Infographic of building, water meter, water service line, curb stop, water service line, and water main.
+The private property owner is responsible for the portion of the water service line between the curb stop and the normal connection point inside the building (excluding the water meter inside the property).
+The municipality is responsible for the portion of the service line from the water main to the curb stop.

-In most Wisconsin municipalities, the private property owner is responsible for the service line from the curb stop to the home (this includes all plumbing except for the water meter inside the property).
-The municipality is responsible for the service line from the water main to the curb stop.
+In most Wisconsin municipalities, the private property owner is responsible for the portion of the water service line between the curb stop and the normal connection point inside the building (excluding the water meter inside the property).
+The municipality is responsible for the portion of the service line from the water main to the curb stop.
+In a few Wisconsin municipalities, the property owner owns the entire service line.
 View larger image

 Lead pipe waste management